Max-Herbold/AllCallTimersDiscordPlugin/README.md

 # AllCallTimersDiscordPlugin
-This is a plugin designed for Discord that adds a timer to each user
+This is a plugin designed for Discord that adds a timer to each user in a voice channel.

 Simply drop this into the `AllCallTimeCounter.plugin.js` into the `plugins` folder.